ochicherin/javelin/README.md

  - JDY-16 bluetooth module
  - Portobello fit one fitness tracker

-The keywish_rgb and keywish_rgb examples assume interaction with the Arduino ide.
+The keywish_rgb and keywish_rgb examples assume interaction with the Arduino IDE.
 The Arduino code is in the <a href="https://github.com/keywish/keywish-arduino-rfid-kit">keywish/<em>keywish-arduino-rfid-kit</em></a> repository sections Lesson32 and Lesson33.
 </pre>